 - He became the 16th president of America in 1861, when he was 52 years of age, he served for 4 years until 1865.

-- Major events which happened during the presidency of Abraham Lincoln included the Civil War which lasted from 1861 until 1865 and the raising of the Emancipation Proclamation which secured the liberty of slaves.
+- Major events that happened during the presidency of Abraham Lincoln included the Civil War which lasted from 1861 until 1865 and the raising of the Emancipation Proclamation which secured the liberty of slaves.

 - Abraham Lincoln hated having his name shortened to Abe, and often chose to use his surname/last name, Lincoln.
 Sources suggest that even his wife even called him Mr. Lincoln!